Dannuuttt/AnomalyPlus/README.md

 - This is a Modpack for Original S.T.A.L.K.E.R Anomaly.

-- This modpack aims to rebalance, change and create new gameplay features, with complete graphical overhaul, tons of new mutants and anomalies and changed storylines.
+- This modpack aims to rebalance, change and create new gameplay features, with complete graphical overhaul, tons of new mutants, anomalies and changed storylines.

 # Contributions